kibisilicate/debstrap-rs/docs/debstrap.8.md

 **debstrap**\ \[*OPTION*\...\]\ **\--release**=*SUITE*\[,*SUITE*,\...\]\ **\--output**=*DIRECTORY*|*FILENAME*

 # DESCRIPTION
-**debstrap** bootstraps a Debian system using one or more suites, components, architectures, and mirrors.
+**debstrap** bootstraps Debian and derivative systems using one or more suites, components, architectures, and mirrors.

 **debstrap** can be used to create a base Debian installation or a Debian chroot environment (see the section **EXAMPLES**).